 As far as safety concerns for the gardener — avoid breathing the dust.
 Any foreign material that ends up in your lungs can be a carcinogen.
 It’s an irritant to skin and eyes as well.
 So just take precautions to be safe.

 Dishwashing Liquid Spray

 One of things that has really surprised me is reading of the success gardeners have had using a simple Dawn dish-washing liquid and water spray.
-(I’m adding this to my arsenal of weapons against the squash bug this year, and will use Dawn — although I don’t know whether it really matters what brand you use.)
+(Be careful with Dawn and test first before spraying everything you have.)
+(I use a more gentle castile soap.)

 One gardener even made a comparison to see if she could tell the difference between plants sprayed with dawn and water and another spray she had that contained organic pesticides.
 She found they both worked the same.
 Impressive.

 This spray should kill the young almost instantly, but will take a few minutes to knock down the adults.

 Here are 3 different recipes for a soap spray.

 - The first is one tablespoon of liquid soap per gallon of water.
 If my math is correct this works out to one teaspoon per every 5 1/3 cups; 1/2 teaspoon for every 2 2/3 cups.

 - Another recipe called for 1/4 inch soap in a small squirt bottle; then fill it with water.
 (They emphasized DO NOT SHAKE UP.
 I’m not just sure why — but I think I’ll follow this direction until I can see for myself.)
 After you spray the bugs they should start dying within minutes.